wildmountainfarms/wild-graphql-datasource/DEVELOPMENT.md

 ## To-Do

+* Add ability to move parsing options up and down
 * Add support for secure variable data defined in the data source configuration
   * The variables defined here cannot be overridden for any request - this is for security
   * Also add support for secure HTTP headers